gandalfTheGreyWizard/myrep/README.md

 then make the file ext.txt writable and readable for everyone using the command [  chmod 777 ext.txt  ] inside the terminal and make a "user_data" named folder inside the hosting folder and make this folder writable too as files uploaded will be saved inside this folder using the command [  chmod 777 user_data  ]

+note :- During directory traversal always use the reset and back buttons provided in the web app and not the browser one

 to use it from any other dervice  type in the server's ip / exp.php    Example= 192.168.0.4/exp.php inside the browser